 What about the Sweet and Sour, is it equal parts?

-- Lime juice.
-I take my muddler and muddle the two ingredients with the mint.
-I muddle for at least 2 minutes making sure I can smell the mint without putting my nose to the shaker
+- Two ounces freshly squeezed lime juice.
+Take your muddler or wooden spoon and muddle the two ingredients with the mint.
+Muddle for at least 2 minutes, making sure you can smell the mint without putting your nose to the shaker

-I add some ice and cap the shaker and gently shake for 30 seconds.
-I add ice to the glasses and strain the mojito cocktail recipe into them.
+Add some ice, cap the shaker and gently shake for 30 seconds.
+Add ice to the glasses and strain the mojito cocktail into them.

-I don’t fill the glass all the way to the top with the mojito.
-I leave an inch free and add club soda to both glasses.
+Don’t fill the glass all the way to the top.
+Leave an inch free and top off both glasses with club soda.

-I cut 2 wedges of a lime, squeeze the juice in the cocktails and place the lime wedge on top.
+Open the shaker, fish out some mint leaves to garnish the mojito.
+Cut 2 wedges of a lime, squeeze the juice into the glasses and place the lime wedge on top.

 All that is left is to sip it.